AtomDB/ACX2/README.txt

 February 27th 2020
 Error in velocity unit conversion corrected, thanks to Gabrielle Betancourt-Martinez for reporting the bug.
 This will not have affected fits performed through XSPEC

+1.0.3
+July 9th 2020
+Updated code for compatibility with changes in the PyAtomDB interface

 .. _pyxspec: https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html